Płyniesz Olzo po dolinie

-„Płyniesz Olzo po dolinie“ ("Thou, Olza, Flowest Down the Valley") is a poem by Polish educator and poet Jan Kubisz.
+"Płyniesz Olzo po dolinie" ("You flow, Olza, down the valley") is a poem by Polish educator and poet Jan Kubisz.
 It is an unofficial anthem of Cieszyn Silesia, particularly of the Polish minority in the Czech Republic.
 Its theme is the cultural assimilation of, and loss of national identity by, local Poles.
 The lyrics are centered on the Olza River, symbol of Cieszyn Silesia and Trans-Olza.

-It was published in 1889 as „Nad Olzą“ ("On the Olza"), part of the Śpiewy starego Jakuba (Songs of Old Jacob') poetry collection.
+It was published in 1889 as Nad Olzą (On the Olza), part of Śpiewy starego Jakuba (Songs of Old Jacob) poetry collection.